WACY-TV: Sale to the E. W. Scripps Company

 On July 30, 2014, the E. W. Scripps Company announced that it would acquire Journal Communications in an all-stock transaction.
 The combined firm would retain their broadcast properties, including WTMJ-TV and its radio siblings, with the print assets being spun off as Journal Media Group.
 The deal was approved by the FCC on December 12, 2014, with shareholders of the two companies approving it on March 11, 2015; the merger/spin-off between Journal and Scripps formally closed on April 1.

-E. W. Scripps and Time Warner Cable announced a new multi-year carriage agreement on February 1, 2016 that includes WGBA and WACY, along with WACY's new subchannels also coming to Time Warner in addition to those of WGBA.
+E. W. Scripps and Time Warner Cable announced a new multi-year carriage agreement on February 1, 2016, that includes WGBA and WACY, along with WACY's new subchannels also coming to Time Warner in addition to those of WGBA.

 In October 2021, WACY-TV began to discontinue the "MyNew32" branding (and its secondary "My32" branding used since 2016) in favor of the on-air "TV 32" branding, downplaying their affiliation with MyNetworkTV.

 Return to independence (2022–present)

 On June 3, 2022, WACY ended their affiliation with MyNetworkTV with no public notice, and returned to being an unaffiliated independent station for the first time since January 1995.
-The station replaced MyNetworkTV programming with Dateline (which it had also carried with MyNetworkTV) and Monk.
+The station replaced MyNetworkTV programming with Dateline and Chicago P.D. (both of which are also carried with MyNetworkTV).
+The schedule of the service quietly returned to the market in February 2023, when WBAY-TV picked it up as a late night offering on their third subchannel carrying Circle (currently 365BLK); the move of MyNetworkTV to a late night slot on a subchannel has become an increasingly common fate for the service.

+In November 2025, to align the station's branding with that of Scripps' other independent stations, TV 32 was rebranded as "The Spot – Green Bay 32".